TravelingTechGuy/racq/README.md

 * `releaseClaims(queueName, claimIds, callback)` - release claim on messages, allowing them to be claimed by a different client

 ##Examples
-Look in the `/examples` folder for some code samples, as aweel as a config file sample.
+Look in the `/examples` folder for some code samples, as well as a config file sample.
 You can run each file on its own.
 The files make use of async to control flow, but it's not mandatory.

 ##Tests